 We commissioned our first tanker ship—an oil-fired steamer dubbed the George Loomis—in 1895.
 In 1920, we launched the first American tanker equipped with diesel-electric-drive propulsion.
 Our fleet has grown steadily from the days when barrels of oil were rolled onto the decks of sailing ships to the technically advanced tankers of today.

-Chevron owns a one-sixth interest in each of seven LNG carriers that transport cargoes for the North West Shelf Venture in Australia.
-In 2012, Chevron ordered eight new vessels to modernize the fleet and increase LNG coverage.
+Chevron owns a one-sixth interest in each of seven LNG carriers that transport cargo for the North West Shelf Venture in Australia.
+In 2013, Chevron took delivery of two new vessels and has contracts for more new ships to modernize the fleet and increase LNG coverage.

-To protect the environment, all ships in Chevron-owned and bareboat-chartered fleet have double hulls.
+To protect the environment, all ships in our owned and bareboat-chartered fleet have double hulls.